Hi All,

 attention.
 Waves smacking up against the hatches have a little more

-penetrating power than a simple thunderstorm ;-) Bofore we caught it a
+penetrating power than a simple thunderstorm ;-) Bofore

 bunch of things got soaked, including my stack of Ports books and a few